kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 * [Write a class and list of line numbers, one class per asterisk, that describe the smell]

 ### Description:
-The codes are nearly identical.
-They do almost the same thing.
+Method addPicker and pickerToMarshaling are nearly identical.
+Codes in line 97-104 and in line 144-151 are totally the same.

 [In your own words, explain how this particular code smells.]

 ### Solution:
-Delete method pickerToMarshaling, and merge it with method addPicker.
+Write a new method pick to do what the code in line 97-104 did, and implement this method in addPicker and pickerToMarshaling.
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]